 In 2007, another man contacted the Diocese of Harrisburg, who reported multiple instances of sexual abuse by Bach.
 At the time, the man was 12.
 No details were provided by the grand jury as to the date or Bach’s parish assignment during the time.
 The incidents with this boy occurred at a motel and included sodomy of the child.
 He was later abused on Bach’s boat as well.

 In 2009, yet another man reported his sexual abuse by Bach to the Diocese of Harrisburg.
-He reported that he too was taken to a motel on multiple occasions and sexual assaulted by Bach, including sodomy.
-Reportedly, when confronted with this particular allegation, Bach responded that he could not remember the incidents but, “with my history, anything is possible.
+He reported that he, too, was taken to a motel on multiple occasions and sexually assaulted by Bach, including sodomy.
+When confronted with this allegation, Bach responded that he could not remember the incidents but, “with my history, anything is possible.
 I’m not saying he is fabricating the story.”
 Bach’s assignment at the time of the abuse was not provided by the grand jury.

 In 2016, another many contacted the Diocese of Harrisburg to report being abused in 1960 as an 8-year-old altar boy at St. Patrick in York, Pennsylvania.

 According to the grand jury report and several victims of Fr.
-Joseph Pease, Bach and Pease owned a boat together and often used it to abuse boys.
-The two were also know to “share” victims.
+Joseph Peas, Bach and Pease owned a boat together and often used it to abuse boys.
+The two were also known to “share” victims.

 While the petition does not mention any incidents during these time periods, there are multiple red flags in Bach’s assignment history that suggest, in our experience, that the Diocese of Harrisburg was aware of allegations against Bach well before 1994.
 In 1967, he was relieved of all duties relating to Youth Ministry, which is certainly unusual unless there was concern about his interaction with the children he encountered.
 Moreover, he has an unexplained leave of absence in 1976 that does not appear to be for any type of educational or professional development.
 In our experience, the length and abruptness of the leave certainly suggest that it may have been related to allegations of abuse.
 Of course, these issues would be examined more closely in litigation to determine the reason for these maneuvers with certainty.